AdobeDocs/mobile-services.en/help/ios/rel-notes.md

 Here is the release notes, known issues, and hot fix information for iOS SDKs 4.x for Experience Cloud Solutions:

+**December 15, 2020: Version 4.21.0**

+* General - The SDK is now distributed using XCFrameworks in order to support hardware with the new Apple M1 architecture while maintaining support for existing Intel architecture.
+  * IMPORTANT: Upgrading to AdobeMobile XCFrameworks requires Xcode 12.0 or newer
+  * IMPORTANT: If using Cocoapods, upgrading to AdobeMobile XCFrameworks requires Cocoapods 1.10.0 or newer

 **November 4, 2020: Version 4.20.0**

 * Visitor ID Service - Added device_consent status parameter when setAdvertisingIdentifier is called after ad tracking is enabled/disabled.